 The Large-scale Feed-in Tariff (LFiT) scheme is an ACT Government scheme to achieve the ACT’s target of 100% renewable electricity.
 Under the scheme, the ACT Government enters into contracts with large renewable generators across eastern and southern Australia.
 The contracts guarantee generators a fixed price for the electricity they produce.

-Evoenergy, as the ACT’s electricity distributor, administers the LFiT scheme and is responsible for managing payments with renewable energy generators participating in the scheme.
+Evoenergy, as the ACT’s electricity distributor, is required by law to administer the LFiT scheme and is responsible for managing payments with renewable energy generators participating in the scheme.

 How it works: